kasini3000/kasini3000/README.md

 * has for,foreach.no need JINJIA2

 * All codes are written into a single script and no need transfer script file.
-You can  from nodea ---> nodeb ---> nodec.
+You can  from node1 ---> node2 ---> node3.
 This is useful for penetrating bastion machines and managing hardware from a specific server.

 * Write 3 layers of loops, such as foreach set while, plus exit condition judgment.
 Yaml is laborious to express, especially when using rules.